Siemens Simcenter Femap

 - COMPANY HEADQUARTERS LOCATION: Germany

-Trend Micro’s Zero Day Initiative reported this vulnerability to Siemens.
+xina1i working with Trend Micro Zero Day Initiative reported these vulnerabilities to CISA.

-Siemens recommends customers update Simcenter Femap to version 2022.22 or later.
-Siemens has identified the following specific workarounds and mitigations users can apply to reduce the risk:
+Siemens recommends the following specific workarounds and mitigations users can apply to reduce risk:

-- Do not open untrusted X_T files in Simcenter Femap.
+- Do not open untrusted files in Simcenter Femap.

-As a general security measure, Siemens recommends appropriate mechanisms to protect network access to devices.
-To operate the devices in a protected IT environment, Siemens recommends configuring the environment according to Siemens’ operational guidelines for industrial security and following the product manuals’ recommendations.
+As a general security measure, Siemens strongly recommends protecting network access to devices with appropriate mechanisms.
+In order to operate the devices in a protected IT environment, Siemens recommends to configure the environment according to Siemens' operational guidelines for industrial security, and to follow the recommendations in the product manuals.
+Additional information on industrial security by Siemens can be found at: https://www.siemens.com/industrialsecurity

 CISA also recommends users take the following measures to protect themselves from social engineering attacks: